 What Education, Skills, and Experience Does a Content Marketing Manager Need?

-In a recent study, researchers scoured more than 300 “content marketing manager” job listings from Indeed, Glassdoor and LinkedIn to examine the qualifications requested by companies.
-This infographic by Sarah Robles sums up their findings nicely.
+In a recent study, researchers scoured more than 300 “content marketing manager” job listings from Indeed, Glassdoor, and LinkedIn to examine the qualifications that companies require.
+This infographic by Sarah Robles clearly sums up their findings.

 1. Research and Competitor Analysis

-The content manager’s main aim is to successfully carry out the business’ content marketing strategy by publishing and promoting content that achieves the goals set out in the strategy.
-It’s impossible to create an effective content marketing strategy and plan without initial research.
-This research helps the content manager and creators to understand their target audience better and decide what types of content to create and which topics to cover.
+Creating an effective content marketing strategy and plan is impossible without initial research.
+This research helps the content manager and creators better understand their target audience and competitors and decide which content formats to create and topics to cover.